amilsted/evoMPS/INSTALL.rst

 an optimized one such as ATLAS <http://math-atlas.sourceforge.net/>.
 Scipy requires a LAPACK library to be present.

-If present, Cython <http://www.cython.org/> will also be used to perform some (currently minor) optimizations.
+If present, a c compiler will be used to compile some parts of evoMPS, resulting in performance gains, especially at low bond dimensions.

+Some parts of evoMPS *require* compilation, such as the split-step integrator, which needs the (included) expokit FORTRAN program.

 To run the included examples, the following is also required: